Legendia

 Legendia (a.k.a.
-Silesian Amusement Park, Śląskie Wesołe Miasteczko) is a permanent amusement park located within Silesian Park in the center of the Upper Silesian Metropolitan Union, Silesia, Poland.
+Silesian Amusement Park, Śląskie Wesołe Miasteczko) is an amusement park located within Silesian Park in the center of the Metropolis GZM, Poland.
 It has an area of 26 ha.
 In 2008, the park saw 253,000 visitors.
-It is one of the largest permanent amusement parks in Poland.

 In 2015, the Slovakian company Tatry Mountain Resorts acquired Silesian Amusement Park.
 They renamed the park "Legendia" and modified many of its existing attractions.
 The park is now themed to "Legends".

-On July 1, 2017, "Lech Coaster" opened as the largest roller coaster in Central-Eastern Europe.

 History

 In 1956, construction of Silesian Amusement Park started.
 It opened in 1959.

-In 1985, a Ferris wheel “Gwiazda Duża” was installed (now Legendia Flower).
+In 1985, a Ferris wheel named “Gwiazda Duża” was installed (now Legendia Flower).

 In 2013, 26 rides were bought from Denmark's Sommerland Syd.

 In 2015, Tatra Mountain Resort became a new investor in Silesian Amusement Park.
-It planned to invest 117 million of Polish Zloty into the park.
+It planned to invest PLN 117 million into the park.

-In 2016, the park announced a new roller coaster: "Lech Coaster" that would be 40 meters high.
-Opening was planned for 2017.

-In 2017, because of change of layout and attractions, park changed name to Legendia Śląskie Wesołe Miasteczko.
+In 2017, because of change of layout and attractions, the park changed its name to Legendia Śląskie Wesołe Miasteczko.